Preetdeep/gurbani-guide/README.md

 An AI-powered Sikh spiritual guidance assistant with WhatsApp integration that provides authentic Gurbani-based responses to spiritual questions.

+##TODO
+Pull gurbani from ShabadOS or raw files and integrate.
+Project is currently stuck.

 ## Overview

 This project creates an intelligent system that can answer spiritual questions by referencing authentic Sikh sources including: